cyipt/actdev-ui/about/about.md

 In the first phase of work, we developed a prototype web application showing walking and cycling route from 35 housing developments to key 'trip attractors' and calculated walking and cycling metrics within the boundary of each site.
 The results demonstrate the importance of considering walking and cycling potential and provision early in the planning process, the possibility of quantifying walking and cycling opportunities associated with new developments, and the feasibility of developing an actionable evidence base that will enable the planning process to support ambitious walking, cycling and decarbonisation targets nationawide.

+*"This is absolutely glorious and I and many others were simply astounded when we saw it...
+Go and have a look if you're involved in urban design and place - you won't regret it."
+(Kit Allwinter, Active Travel Policy Officer, West Yorkshire Combined Authority)*

 # High level aims

 The high level aims of are to provides ratings for the level of active travel provision (cycling and walking) between development sites and key services, to determine whether a location would be or is acceptable from health perspectives.